wangwenx190/build-scripts/win-build-qt-msys2.md

    - If you want Qt to load OpenGL dynamically, use "-opengl dynamic" (highly recommended, but need Microsoft DirectX SDK June 2010 to build ANGLE), if you want Qt to use ANGLE only, use "-opengl es2" (Windows only, also need Microsoft DirectX SDK June 2010), if you want Qt to use Desktop OpenGL only, use "-opengl desktop" (no need of ANGLE, so no need of Microsoft DirectX SDK June 2010 as well).
    - **If you want to build QWebEngine, you have to change your system locale to English(United States)** and don't forget to change it back after building Qt.
    - According to Qt official wiki, **QWebEngine module cannot be compiled statically**, so you have skip it using "-skip qtwebengine" when you are building the static version of Qt.
-   - --prefix=The target directory the compiled binaries should be copied to.
+   - "-prefix=path" where "path" is the path of the target directory the compiled binaries should be copied to.
    - **IMPORTANT**: "-static-runtime" and "-ltcg" will result in compilation failure, currently I don't know why.
 3. If the configuration process above finished successfully, run below commands to build Qt and copy the compiled binaries to the target directory:
    ```text